Skip to main contentArrow Right

 After entering the Descope configuration details, Shopify allows you to test the configuration before activating Descope as the Identity Provider.
 You’ll be able to experience the login flow as your users will on your site.

 A seamless authentication experience can improve conversion rates and user satisfaction.
-With Descope, you can allow customers to log in using a passwordless magic links or passkeys.
+With Descope, you can allow customers to log in using passwordless magic links or passkeys.
+This is especially important as adding an OAuth/OIDC provider is the only way to implement advanced auth methods with new Customer Accounts.

-To do so, we will create a Descope flow with both magic link and passkey authentication methods, and change our OIDC application’s flow hosting URL to point to our new flow.
+To add these features, we’ll create a Descope flow with magic link and passkey authentication methods and change our OIDC application’s flow hosting URL to point to our new flow.

 Let’s start out with a template from our flow library.
 Select the "Sign Up Or In - Biometrics/Magic Link" option.